mathildefaanes/us_brain_tumor_segmentation/README.md

 # Automatic brain tumor segmentation in 2D intra-operative ultrasound images using MRI tumor annotations

 The repository contains necessary files to run inference with the main models from the article: "Automatic brain tumor segmentation in 2D intra-operative ultrasound images using MRI tumor annotations".
-The models are trained with nnUNet and nnUNet is required in order to run inference with this models.
+The models are trained with nnU-Net and nnU-Net is required in order to run inference with this models.